 Postgraduate Taught Experience Survey (PTES)

-What: This is a national survey coordinated by BU's Doctoral College.
-It takes 15-20 minutes to complete online and includes questions on topics such as Teaching & Learning; Assessment & Feedback; Resources & Services & Skills Development.
+What: This is an annual, national survey arranged and processed by the Higher Education Academy (HEA).
+It is coordinated by Bristol Online Research on behalf of BU and other UK higher education providers.
+PTES takes 15-20 minutes to complete online and includes questions on topics such as Teaching & Learning; Assessment & Feedback; Resources & Services & Skills Development.

-Why: PTES gives Masters student's the opportunity to have their voice heard in an anonymised way which helps inform BU about both positive and negative experiences.
+Why: PTES gives Masters student's the opportunity to tell us about their experience, in an anonymised way, helping inform BU about both positive and negative experiences.

 Results: PTES has helped improve timetabling, personal and professional development opportunities and community building.